(212) 514-5100 Available 24/7

 Our experienced brain injury attorneys have won over $1.5 billion in settlements and verdicts for our clients.
 Each case is an opportunity to bring justice to injured New Yorkers.
 We never shy away from fighting for the rights of clients injured by careless or reckless acts.

-Call us at (212) 514-5100 or contact us online to schedule a free, confidential case review with a NYC brain injury attorney in any of the five boroughs.
+Contact us online to schedule a free, confidential case review with a NYC brain injury attorney in any of the five boroughs.
 We will examine your case and discuss your options for recovering financial damages.
 If you cannot come to the office, we can come to you.

 What Is a Traumatic Brain Injury?